opentracing/basictracer-go/README.md

 # basictracer-go
-The Go incarnation of the BasicTracer cross-platform reference implementation for OpenTracing.
+The Go incarnation of the cross-platform "BasicTracer" reference impl for OpenTracing.

 ## Status